News & Events

 Why is oral health isolated from traditional health care and policy discussions when it is the third most expensive health condition behind diabetes and cardiovascular disease?

 Despite being largely preventable, dental diseases places a significant burden on the NHS.
 There were 102,663 hospital admissions due to tooth decay among children aged under ten between April 2015 and March 2018.

 An expert panel, including politicians, policy makers and clinicians debated this vital topic.

 Dr Nigel Carter OBE, Chief Executive, Oral Health Foundation

 Harriet Wolfe, Managing Director and Principal, Seahorse Nursery, Wimbledon Park

-The meeting will be co-chaired by Dr Sejal Bhansali (Chair, Conservative Dentists) and Professor Roger Williams CBS (Chair, Conservative Health)
+The meeting was co-chaired by Dr Sejal Bhansali (Chair, Conservative Dentists) and Professor Roger Williams CBE (Chair, Conservative Health)